isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-magic-or-medicine-malay-healing-practices.md

 There are numerous versions of *Kitab Tibb* manuscripts found in the Malay Archipelago.
 Mostly written between 1786 and 1883, these broadly outline three main types of healing practices: those using natural resources such as plants and herbs; those relying on *wafaq* (written symbols or amulets); and healing practices using Quranic verses, supplications and salawat (blessings to the Prophet).
 All these techniques can be used simultaneously or separately.[^4]

 The earliest edition of the *Kitab Tibb* was written on 12 wooden sheets, and prescribed medications based on plants, herbs and spices commonly found in the region.
-The manuscript also includes a list of dietary restrictions and a variety of taboos (*pantang larang*) the afflicted should observe.[^5] By the 19th century, surviving copies of the *Kitab Tibb* in the Malay Peninsula were known to contain detailed observations by the bomoh, including visual representations of disease symptoms as well as the appropriate incantations.
+The manuscript also includes a list of dietary restrictions and a variety of taboos (*pantang larang*) the afflicted should observe.[^5] By the 19th century, surviving copies of the *Kitab Tibb* in the Malay Peninsula were known to contain detailed observations by the *bomoh*, including visual representations of disease symptoms as well as the appropriate incantations.

 #### **Types of Healing**